zacanger/niddesa/text/generated-translations/cullaniddesa/17-sinhala-amazon.md

 The combination of the world was drunk, bonded, what would be to the Kilu Applicable?
 Ready.
 How is its critique? is the critique, the tab.
 Does the casing world behave?
-Is it said to be very undeniable by the onslage? is a key Does Nirvana say, proclaim, by comparison with the Progression?
+Is it said to be very undeniable by the onslage? is a key Does Nibbana say, proclaim, by comparison with the Progression?
 Will.
 Therefore, Brahman himself said.

 [Msdiv 78] (#msdiv78) {#msdiv78 .ref .msdiv}